hi everyone,,,

 se litigant to allege exhaustion does not warrant dismissal of this

-action with prejudice….We cannot assume from [his] pro se complaint
+.We cannot assume from [his] pro se complaint

 that no right-to-sue letter exists or that he failed to exhaust his